benevolentsleeper/crdg.xyz/content/Badges/Enlightning Experience.md

 ### Positions

 Positioning is a key element into how likely you are to get struck by lightning.
-There isn't any mandatory spot, but you are more likely able to get struck by positioning yourself on top of the diesel generator at [[Spawn]] while holding [[cardboard]].
+There isn't any mandatory spot, but you are more likely able to get struck by positioning yourself on top of the diesel generator at [[Spawn]] while holding [[Cardboard]].
 Due to how lightning generation works, it's more likely that lightning can spawn on an anchored object, and since the diesel battery is above the [[content/Map/Spawn|Spawn]] island which are both anchored objects, it strikes more there.
-The reason for holding [[cardboard]] is to extend your hitbox so that if lightning strikes really close to you, it'll still strike you due to the [[cardboard]] increasing your hitbox.
+The reason for holding [[Cardboard]] is to extend your hitbox so that if lightning strikes really close to you, it'll still strike you due to the [[Cardboard]] increasing your hitbox.

 > ![[Pasted image 20250924191336.png|350]]
 >